BodiAugustus/dev_site_2022/README.md

 #83.
 Tested withdrawl functionality with new testing.
 All passed.

 #84.
-Created new testing for emergencyWithdrawal function.
+Created testing for emergencyWithdrawal function.
+All passed.

+#85.
+Created testing for the selfDestruct function.
+All passed.